North American sells various life insurance products that address different protection and financial planning needs.

 - Download and complete the claim form from North American's official website.

-- Gather required documents.
-A certified death certificate is required at minimum.
+- Gather required documents, including a certified death certificate at a minimum.

 - Submit all materials to North American by mail or email.

-- Await confirmation of receipt and processing status.
+- Wait for confirmation of receipt and processing status.

 Contact Information: